Issues Common Among Men Who Experience Same-Sex Attraction

 • Making promises to yourself or others that are later broken because of your sexual behavior.

-• Life becoming unmanageable because of your sexual behavior; work and family responsibilities are neglected.
+• Life becoming unmanageable because of your sexual behavior, neglecting your job or family responsibilities.

 • Serious consequences resulting from your sexual behavior, like the loss of a job, financial distress, the breakup of a marriage, or being arrested.

-If you are experiencing even a couple of these symptoms, you may be experiencing addictive or compulsive sexual behavior.
+If you experience even a couple of these symptoms, you may be experiencing addictive or compulsive sexual behavior.
 The more symptoms you have, the more likely it is that you need help to regain control of your sexual behavior.

 Sexual Conditioning